bchucs/hack-challenge-backend/README.md

 - Automatically fetches new articles from all 40+ RSS feeds
 - Deduplicates articles by checking if `link` already exists in database
 - Gracefully handles feed parsing errors with try/except blocks

+**Outlet Hierarchy:**
+- Cornell Chronicle is organized as a parent outlet with 40+ child outlets (one for each category/college)
+- The `/outlets` endpoint returns only parent outlets (Cornell Sun, 14850, Ithaca Voice, and Cornell Chronicle)
+- When fetching articles by outlet, the API automatically includes articles from all child outlets
+- For example, fetching articles from "Cornell Chronicle" returns articles from all 40+ Chronicle category feeds combined

 ## API Specification